-There remains a risk of further fish deaths in the Darling River at Menindee as fish in an already stressed condition may succumb to any decrease in dissolved oxygen, increased competition for depleting foodweb resources and cooler temperatures.
+There remains a risk of further fish deaths in the Darling River at Menindee, as fish in an already stressed condition may succumb to increased competition for depleting food resources and cooler temperatures.

-This is particularly the case for Bony Herring, which boomed during the recent floods, and many may now be in poor condition and are more susceptible to environmental stresses like colder water temperatures.
-There are still large numbers of Bony Herring and Carp in the reach of Darling River downstream of Lake Pamamaroo.
+This is particularly the case for Bony Herring, which boomed during the recent floods and many may now be in poor condition and are more susceptible to environmental stresses like cold water temperatures.
+There are still large numbers of Bony Herring in the reach of Darling River downstream of Lake Pamamaroo.